skx/golang-metrics/README.md

 ## Sample Application

-The following example shows how little effort is required, as documented above the `import` carries out the setup and launches the metric-collection automatically.
+The following example shows how little effort is required.
+As documented above the `import` carries out the setup and launches the metric-collection automatically.